realliyifei/alfred-browser-tab-organizor/README.md

 # Safari Window for L/RHS Tabs (Alfred Workflow)

-Move the tabs on left/right-hand-side to a new window (excludes the current tab)
+Move the safari tabs on left/right-hand-side to a new window (excludes the current tab)

 ## Credits